 Where you can access therapy

 The NHS provides free talking therapies in some areas under the IAPT (Improving Access to Psychological Therapies) programme.
 Some of these services also have a self-referral option.
-You can look for services in your area on the NHS Service Finder.

 Some schools also offer counselling services.
 Speak with a teacher or the Head if you feel your child needs therapy.
 If the school has a school-based counsellor, your child can approach the counsellor themselves.